-While there are many more Qualifying Life Event, the ones mentioned here are most commonly cited.
-What is important now is to determine how you can a use a Qualifying Life Event (QLE) to your advantage in the event that you want to cancel health insurance coverage and you are not inside the open enrollment window.
+While there is much more Qualifying Life Event, the ones mentioned here are most commonly cited.
+What is important now is to determine how you can a use a Qualifying Life Event (QLE) to your advantage if you want to cancel health insurance coverage and you are not inside the open enrollment window.

 The Presence of Pre-Tax Health Insurance

-However, it is important to remember that these plans cannot be canceled before an open enrollment plan begins unless a qualifying life event can be proven and justified.
+However, it is important to remember that these plans cannot be canceled before an open enrollment program begins unless a qualifying life event can be proven and justified.

 This is because of the pre-tax status that has been granted to the insurance policy itself.
 Private plans do not have such a provision, and this is why they can typically be canceled at any time, even when the open enrollment window has long passed.

 A Change in Household Structure

 Various reasons might bring on this qualifying life event such as marriage or divorce, the birth or adoption of a child, or the unfortunate death of someone in the family that is on the policy.